 Growing Bushes in Zone 8

-Zone 8 designates a climate that has mild winters with temperatures no lower than 10 to 20 degrees Fahrenheit (10 to -6 degrees Celsius) and hot summers days with cooler nights.
+Zone 8 designates a climate that has mild winters with temperatures no lower than 10 to 20 degrees F. (-6 to 10 C.) and hot summers days with cooler nights.
 It’s a pleasant climate and one in which many plants thrive.

 Shrubs for Zone 8

 With this easy growing climate, you have a lot of zone 8 bushes to choose from.
 Here are just a few of the many options you have for your garden:

 Butterfly bush – This bush is aptly named and will drive beautiful butterflies to your garden.
 The butterfly bush is drought-tolerant and likes full sun.
 It needs some regular pruning to avoid getting out of control, however.